av1shek/av1shek.github.io/railway announcement system/readme.md

 This is a basic railway announcement system.
-It will take an excel sheet containing the trains information and play as well as the audio file corresponding to that.
+It will take an excel sheet containing the trains information andit will play announcement as well as save the the audio file corresponding to that.

 In this folder ```railway.mp3``` is audio file which contains s ome recorded voice of Indian Railway,which i will slice to create skeleton of announcement